Updating an existing short URL's slug

 • Copy the link ID from your browser's address bar:

-1. Install prerequisites for requests (if necessary, depending on your programming language):
+1. Then you may need to install prerequisites for HTTP requests (if necessary, depending on your programming language and its version).

 📘